Puff Pastry Bites with Goat Cheese and Jam are an easy appetizer made with just three ingredients! Your guests will adore these bite-size treats.

 - Fill each cup with ½ teaspoon of jam followed by 1 teaspoon of crumbled goat cheese.

 - Bake for 14–18 minutes, or until the puff pastry is golden brown.
-Let cool for 1 minute in the pan and then remove promptly.
+Let cool for 1 minute in the pan and then remove promptly, using a knife if necessary to wiggle them free.
 If you let them sit any longer, some of the jam that has oozed out will harden and cause them to stick to the pan.
 Serve warm or at room temperature.

 This post contains affiliate links.
 Thank you for reading GiftofHospitality.com and helping me to provide quality content.